One Futureworld Unveils Bose QuietComfort Earbuds: Premium Quality Lifestyle Earbuds Meet Down-to-Earth Price

-SINGAPORE – Media OutReach Newswire - 26 September 2024 – One Futureworld, Bose’s Authorised Distributor in Singapore, is proud to announce the launch of the highly anticipated new Bose QuietComfort Earbuds.
+SINGAPORE – 26 September 2024 – One Futureworld, Bose’s Authorised Distributor in Singapore, is proud to announce the launch of the highly anticipated new Bose QuietComfort Earbuds.
 Designed for individuals seeking a seamless fusion of top-tier sound and modern convenience, these lifestyle earbuds are set to redefine audio experiences with their legendary noise-cancelling technology and ergonomic comfort.

 A Symphony of Sound and Innovation